Artist Jean-Michel Basquiat’s Artwork Reveals Powerful Superhero Influences

 Thor, Superman, X-Men

-Basquiat’s Charles the First, viewed by many as a work celebrating the jazz icon Charlie Parker (see also: the reference to the song CHEROKEE), actually contains more elements reflecting his love of comics.
-And though it doesn’t feature any figural drawings of superheroes, it does name drop of a few of the medium’s best-known characters.
+Basquiat’s Charles the First, viewed by many as a work celebrating the jazz icon Charlie Parker (noting the reference to the Parker song “CHEROKEE”), actually contains more elements that reflect his love of comics than jazz.
+And though it doesn’t feature any figural drawings of superheroes, it does name drop a few of the medium’s best-known characters.

 King Charles I of England, though not exactly young at the time, was beheaded for treason at the tender age of 55.
 Jazz great Charles/Charlie Parker, at the age of 35, died from a bout of pneumonia exacerbated by Parker’s many years of substance abuse.
 And in 1988, at the young age of 27, Jean-Michel Basquiat died from a heroin overdose.

-In comics, characters like Batman, Superman, the Hulk, Daredevil, and others often become heroes born out of tragic circumstance.
-The parents of Batman were killed during a robbery.
+In comics, characters like Batman, Superman, the Hulk, Daredevil and others often become heroes born out of tragic circumstance.
+The parents of Batman were killed during a robbery on the streets of Gotham.
 Dr. Bruce Banner was caught up in a blast of deadly gamma radiation.
 And Superman’s whole world was obliterated when his home planet of Krypton exploded.

 Many others, like members of the X-Men, were people born with powers and abilities far beyond those of regular folk.
 Jean-Michel Basquiat was like the latter, a freak born with the uncanny ability to tap into the boundless dreams of youth.
 He was Robin, Professor X, the Riddler and the Joker combined.

-In Basquiat: A Quick Killing in Art, author Phoebe Hoban offers a detailed physical description of the artist, and said that there were those who’d say that he had eyes that could “see right through you, zap you like the x-ray vision of his comic-book heroes.
+In Basquiat: A Quick Killing in Art (1998), author Phoebe Hoban offers a detailed physical description of the artist and said that there were those who’d claim that he had eyes that could “see right through you, zap you like the x-ray vision of his comic-book heroes.
 He saw things,” writes the author, “that others didn’t see.”
-And maybe that, True Believer, was a manifestation of Basquiat’s very own super power.
+And maybe that, True Believer, was the manifestation of Basquiat’s very own super power.

 Paco Taylor is a writer from Chicago.
 He loves old history books, Japanese giant monster movies, hip-hop, comics, Kit Kats, and kung fu flicks.